Jongjunp/demo_pptk/README.md

 Copyright (C) 2011-2018 HERE Europe B.V.

 The Point Processing Toolkit (pptk) is a Python package for visualizing and processing 2-d/3-d point clouds.
+* This is modified version of pptk for demonstration of SSL.

 At present, pptk consists of the following features.